isofit/isofit/docs/developers/performance.md

 # Performance

 ISOFIT's default numerical backend is numpy, and it inverts one pixel at a time.
 There is also an opt-in `torch` backend that batches the analytical-line retrieval so that many pixels are solved per call, which is what makes a GPU worth using.
-The numpy path is untouched by any of this: the torch backend is selected only when it is explicitly requested.
+The torch backend is selected only when it is explicitly requested, and `apply_oe` writes no `torch_*` config keys unless it is, so default-path configs are unchanged.

 Backend | Description
 -|-